keyvisions/FillDOCX/README.md

 FillDOCX now accepts JSON data, it is transformed in XML and then business as usual (https://github.com/keyvisions/json2xml).
 Fixed @@\<tag>.\<tag>, now it can appear outside of tables (see v0.2.0), only the first occurance will be rendered.

 ## Version 0.8.2
-Fixed error reised when --novalue was set equal to the empty string, i.e., --novalue "": an empty string the end of the command line is not included in args[].
+Fixed error reised when --novalue was set equal to the empty string, i.e., --novalue "": an empty string at the end of the command line is not included in args[].
 In Version 0.8.0, when images are replaced, the unconsequential exception "Collection was modified; enumeration operation may not execute." was reised, not anymore.

 ## Version 0.8.1